camjasaez/camjasaez/README.md

 - 👨‍🎓 I have been studying and developing web development projects for two years, apart from university.
 - 🌱 I love learning new things and facing new challenges.
-- 🧠 I am currently working as a freelancer for companies in my area, creating full-stack web applications.
+- 🧠 I am currently in the penultimate year of my university career.

 # My skills
 | **Programming** |**Front End** |**Back End**|